Lucandrea Baraldi | Unfolding Experiential Landscapes #1

 In 2018 the Italian artist and ‘experience and narrative designer’ Lucandrea Baraldi was Artist in Residence at SEA Foundation.
 He developed and extended his model of so-called ‘experiential landscapes’.
 He defines experiential landscapes as “alive collections of elements such as memories, cultural associations, sensory and emotional nuances.”
 In May and June 2019 he presents his new work ‘Unfolding Experiential Landscapes #1’ at SEA Foundation.

-Lucandrea Baraldi’s exhibition at SEA Foundation is part of the larger series ‘Atlas of Experiential Landscapes’.
+Lucandrea Baraldi’s Lucandrea Baraldi’s practice balances on the verge of contemporary art and design.
+The exhibition at SEA Foundation is part of the larger series ‘Atlas of Experiential Landscapes’.
 In this series the artist researches the subjective-objective relationship between people and objects, spaces or systems.
 With this research Lucandrea Baraldi collects experiments and analytical methodologies.
 He approaches and examines objects not merely as physical or functional tools, but through individual experiences and narratives.
 He specifically aims for the links between the physical aspects of the object and the subjective associations it incites.

 Used Soda Cup